Who is eligible for a Harvard Graduate Loan?

 A co-signer may be released after 48 months of consecutive qualifying on-time payments.
 A credit check will be required at the time of release.

 A credit-worthy U.S Citizen or permanent resident can co-sign an education loan application.
 By obtaining a co-signer for your loan, you will receive a 0.50% discount on your interest rate.

 What will the interest rate be on my Harvard Graduate Loan?

 Your rate will be dependent on which term option you select for your Harvard Graduate Loan.
 Each domestic and international term option carries its own rate.

 You can lower your rate by 0.50% by applying with a qualified co-signer.
 You can also earn an additional 0.25% interest rate reduction by signing up for automatic recurring payments.

 Note: There is no obligation to take the loan once you apply and are approved.
 We encourage you to apply and evaluate your options before making a final decision.

-How are interest rates determined on your student loans?
+How are interest rates determined on your education loans?

 If your loan has a fixed interest rate, the rate will remain the same for the life of the loan

 If your loan has a variable or hybrid interest rate, the U.S. Prime rate is the index to which an additional margin is added to determine your rate.
 The variable interest rate is adjusted quarterly if the U.S. Prime Rate changes.